aag/jxtract/README.md

     group of the party of european socialists _ _ _ _

 Each underscore is a variable word.
 The outside underscores can generally be cut off, then you are (hopefully) left with collocations.
-Notice that some of these collocations have holes in the middle of them.

 JXtract was implemented as part of a grad school semester project.
 More information about that project is available at